City Comparison · Updated Jul 2026

 The verdict

-Across the data, Geneva delivers a higher take-home on a €50,000 gross salary; Munich carries a lower cost-of-living index; Geneva has the lighter effective tax burden; Geneva wins on purchasing power after costs are netted out.
-If purchasing power is your north star, Geneva edges it.
+Across the data, Geneva delivers a higher take-home on a €50,000 gross salary; Geneva has the lighter effective tax burden.
+Weighing it all, neither city dominates outright.

 Frequently asked